 It takes approximately 5 minutes to walk (in ski boots) from one end of the village core to the other.

-Accommodations are located mid-mountain, radiating out from the village centre.
-Luxury condos include Stonebridge, Stonegate, Sundance.
-Mid-range options include Towering Pines, Trappers Crossing, and Copper Kettle.
-There is quite a lot of older hotel style accommodation in the heart of the village – White Crystal Inn, Chateau Big White, Inn at Big White.
-For well-located budget accommodation try the Whitefoot Lodge.
-View options.
+Most of the lodging on offer is located in the mid-mountain area near the village centre.
+From luxury condos including Stonebridge Lodge, Stonegate Resort, Sundance.
+Mid-range options include Towering Pines, Trappers Crossing, and Copper Kettle to older hotel style accommodation at White Crystal Inn, Chateau Big White, Inn at Big White and for value accommodation the Whitefoot Lodge.

-Beyond the village, there are three other distinct accommodation precincts:
+Beyond the village, there are three other distinct accommodation precincts.

 |Big White Ski Resort||24.5 ft||750 cm|